Christian Yelich Player Props: Brewers vs. Rockies

 Christian Yelich At The Plate

-- Yelich has 122 hits and an OBP of .376 to go with a slugging percentage of .477.
-All three of those stats are tops among Milwaukee hitters this season.
+- Yelich has 123 hits and an OBP of .374 to go with a slugging percentage of .474.
+All three of those stats rank first among Milwaukee hitters this season.

-- Among the qualified hitters, he ranks 13th in batting average, while his on-base percentage ranks 13th and he is 34th in slugging.
+- Among qualified hitters in baseball, he ranks 14th in batting average, 17th in on-base percentage, and 34th in slugging.

-- Yelich has an RBI in 41 of 110 games this season, with multiple RBI in 16 of them.
-He has also driven in three or more of his team's runs in six contests.
+- In 41 games this season (36.9%), Yelich has picked up an RBI, and in 16 of those games (14.4%) he had more than one.
+He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.